*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 On the metro: As I mentioned, masks are mandatory.
 Now that people are back to work, it can be difficult to maintain a 2-meter distance between others.
 They ask that you distribute yourself among the metro cars as best as possible.
 And also, you’ll see signs that it’s recommended to not speak!
 Buy your tickets at a machine.

 On the bus: Bus drivers do not sell bus tickets.
 Buy your tickets at a machine at any metro station.

 Expect hotels to ramp up their hygiene efforts.
 To get an idea of current hotel prices, check out this map.

 See my post on the best places to stay in Barcelona!

 In any travel situation, it’s smart to get travel insurance for peace of mind – not just for Covid-19 but for lost luggage or accidents.
 World Nomads is a reliable travel insurance company.
 Currently, they are not covering international travel, but I’ll be updating this website as changes happen!
 Check out World Nomads travel insurance here.

-If you plan on coming to Barcelona soon, check out my comprehensive guide on what to wear in Barcelona and Spain (if you’re traveling to other cities).
-Read about the weather and how locals dress, then get your packing list in order!
+If you plan on coming to Barcelona soon, check out my comprehensive guide on what to wear in Barcelona.
+Also, check out my guide on what to wear in Spain – if you’re traveling to other cities!
+Read about the weather and how locals dress, then get your packing list in order.

-At the moment, Barcelona museums remain closed.
-They have not released any statements.
-We can assume they will have limited capacity, so it’s best to buy any tickets ahead of time.
+At the moment, many Barcelona museums are closed, and some remain open.
+Check the website of each museum as schedules can change in a day.
 In the meantime, check out my post on the must-see sites in Barcelona to add to your list!